 (167 Words, 10 Sentences, 4 Paragraphs, Band 9)The figure illustrates the process used by the Australian Bureau of Meteorology to forecast the weather.

-Looking at the first and second stages of the process, there are three ways of collecting weather data and three ways of analysing it.
+Looking at the first and second stages of the process, there are three ways of collecting weather data and three ways of analyzing it.
 Firstly, incoming information can be received by satellite and presented for analysis as a satellite photo.
 The same data can also be passed to a radar station and presented on a radar screen or synoptic chart.
-Secondly, incoming information may be collected directly by radar and analysed on a radar screen or synoptic chart.
+Secondly, incoming information may be collected directly by radar and analyzed on a radar screen or synoptic chart.
 Finally, drifting buoys also receive data which can be shown on a synoptic chart.

 At the third stage of the process, the weather broadcast is prepared on computers.
 Finally, it is delivered to the public on television, on the radio, or as a recorded telephone announcement.

 (Source: IELTS-Simon, ex-IELTS examiner, NB: Follow the above band 9 writing structure for getting good band score in IELTS Exam.)

 ✓Remember to check your email account to confirm your subscription.